 Many of the difficulties in functioning seen in ASD can be viewed from a neuropsychological systems perspective as involving dysfunction within arousal, attentional, sensory integration, and executive functions brain systems.

 Current research suggests that ASD may be associated with functional disconnectivity between brain regions.
 There is evidence for anomalies in the functional connectivity of the medial temporal lobe.
 Abnormalities have been found specifically in the functional integration of the amygdala and parahippocampal gyrus.
 Such abnormalities in brain function point to the need for therapeutic interventions that address ASD as a neurodevelopmental and brain disorder.

 Behavioural and social-educational treatments have been the traditional options for treatment.
 Dietary modification and food elimination interventions are becoming more common and appear to have positive impact in a minority of cases.
-Medication and OTC supplementation treatments have only been marginally effective.
+Prescription medication and OTC supplementation treatments have proven only marginally effective.
 As yet, there is no treatment that can “cure” ASD.
 Current therapies focus on symptom reduction, behavioral and social skills training, and quality of life enhancements.

 For more information on autism, autism treatment and resources...